Rob2729/NodeJS_MongoDB_Express_CompleteBootCamp/README.md

 - The ^ symbol before the version means it will check for all the minor versions when comparing to see if it is outdated.
 - The ~ symbol can be used to check for only newer patch versions.
+- The \* will check for all newer versions - however this could break your code due to new versions.

 ## NPM commands